Cancel anytime

 Industry Overview

-The oil and gas industry is cyclical and highly competitive, influenced by global supply and demand, geopolitical events, and regulatory changes.
-The industry is evolving with the growth of renewable energy sources.
+The oil and gas industry is cyclical and highly sensitive to global economic conditions, geopolitical events, and technological advancements.
+The industry is currently navigating the energy transition, with increasing focus on renewable energy sources and sustainability.

 Positioning